SciStarter/Circuit/frontend/README.md

   you’re comfortable with.
 Linux package managers and Docker are both convenient options.

-* Make sure the credentials are set up so that a local process will have read/write access to an empty database on that PostgreSQL server.
+* Make sure the credentials are set up so that a local process can have read/write access to an empty database on that PostgreSQL server.